Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 The monetary loss and profit dashboard hone in on gross profit margin, OPEX ratio, operating profit margin, and net profit margin, offering a host of bespoke information at your fingertips.

-By monitoring this financial KPI report on a consistent basis, you’ll gain a panoramic insight into your business’s overall financial performance and be able to take measures in improving areas you deem to be weak while also capitalizing on areas of strength – essential metrics for any business looking to grow their profits over time and report KPIs that are critical in the financial industry or department.
+By monitoring this financial KPI report on a consistent basis, you’ll gain a panoramic insight into your business’s overall financial performance and be able to take measures to improve areas you deem to be weak while also capitalizing on areas of strength – essential metrics for any business looking to grow their profits and report KPIs that are critical in the financial industry or department.

 KPIs used:

 This KPI is quite straightforward: a higher margin will mean you retain more income from your sales dollars.
-In essence, it shows how effective your operational processes are and, if you're reporting KPIs within the finance industry or department, this one is one of the most critical to include and monitor regularly.
+In essence, it shows how effective your operational processes are, and if you're reporting KPIs within the finance industry or department, this is one of the most critical to include and monitor regularly.

 To calculate this KPI, you need to deduct the costs of all sold goods or services from your total revenue and divide it by the sales revenue.

-To fully take advantage of financial key performance indicator reporting, you need to monitor the operating income.
+To fully take advantage of financial key performance indicator reporting, you must monitor the operating income.
 It will show you the earnings before interest and tax, also known as EBIT, expressed in a percentage.
-It won't include tax effects or investments so, if you want to calculate it, you need to divide the operating profit by your sales revenue.
+It won't include tax effects or investments, so if you want to calculate it, you need to divide the operating profit by your sales revenue.

-As we can see in our sample KPI report above focused on profitability, the operating profit margin is expressed in a clear percentage but you can immediately see the development over time.
+The sample KPI report above focuses on profitability, the operating profit margin is expressed in a clear percentage, but you can immediately see the development.

 Operational effectiveness is another important metric that finance professionals need to take into account in order to improve and increase the company's profitability.